renovatebot/renovate/lib/modules/manager/gradle/readme.md

 For regular dependency updates, renovate automatically updates lock state entries via the `--update-locks` command line flag.

 As the output of these commands can be very large, any text other than errors (in `stderr`) is discarded.

+### Verification Metadata

+If a gradle/verification-metadata.xml file exists, renovate will also update its content by using `--write-verification-metadata <hashTypes>`.
+It will check the file for existing hash types (e.g. sha256) and use them as `<hashTypes>`.